Second Ohio Gambling Survey Provides Local Gambling Activity Highlights

 GALLIPOLIS, Ohio – It’s March, that time of year when many fill out a bracket for the March Madness Basketball Tournaments.
 Over 10 billion dollars will be spent this year in bets related to March Madness, though the odds of getting a perfect bracket are an astronomical 1 in 9.2 quintillion.
-While most gamblers only wager within their means, some struggle with it as an addiction as real as any substance use addiction.
+While most gamblers look into something as simple as Trada Casino Free Spins Offer and only wager within their means, some struggle with it as an addiction as real as any substance use addiction.

 The Gallia, Jackson & Meigs Counties Board of Alcohol, Drug Addiction & Mental Health Services (ADAMHS) just released an analysis of the Ohio Gambling Survey – Round Two data specifically relating to residents in this 3-county area.
 The Round Two survey is a follow-up to the baseline survey done in 2012, before any of the state’s casinos and racetrack-based racinos had opened.

 Robin Harris, Executive Director of the Gallia, Jackson & Meigs counties Board of ADAMHS, commented, “This analysis helps us to tailor our local prevention and awareness-building efforts to youth and adults at risk for problem gambling.
-We know that many people gamble a little, but we want to make sure their gambling doesn’t reach the point where it negatively affects themselves or their families.”
+We know that many people gamble a little by looking into something as simple as blackjack mobile, but we want to make sure their gambling doesn’t reach the point where it negatively affects themselves or their families.”

 The 2016-17 data collection gathered 800 surveys in this area and more than 24,000 completed responses across the state.
 The survey included the same prevalence measurement used in 2012, the Canadian Problem Gambling Index (CPGI), which allows for a summary of current gambling activity among Ohio adults, and highlights statewide changes in gambling behavior over a four-year period.